chrisa/node-dtrace-provider/README.md

 workings of your application, or to create a specific context in which to look at information from other runtime or system-level providers.

-The provider is not created in the usual way, by declaring it, and then changing the build process to include it, but dynamically at runtime.
-This is done entirely in-process, and there is no background compiler invocation.
+The provider is not created in the usual way, by declaring it and then changing the build process to include it, but instead dynamically at runtime.
+This is done entirely in-process, and there is no background compiler or dtrace(1) invocation.
 The process creating the provider need not run as root.

 ## INSTALL